Electromechanical computational model of the human stomach: Acknowledgements

 \section{Acknowledgements}

 The authors thank Renate Sachse for valuable discussions on shells and Matthias Mayr for fruitful discussions on the Laplace–Dirichlet problems.
 They also thank Amadeus Gebauer for the insightful discussions on mesh conversions, constrained mixture theory and prestress.
 Furthermore, the authors thank Fabiola Rienäcker for valuable discussions on medical image reconstruction.
 The authors gratefully acknowledge the computing resources provided by the Data Science \& Computing Lab at the University of the Bundeswehr Munich.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 350481011, 469698389.
-AG acknowledges the support from the ERC Consolidator Grant MiGEM \#101170592, CUP C83C25000140006.
+AG acknowledges the ERC Consolidator Grant support from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101170592 — MiGEM.